teambit/bit/README.md

 ## About

-**Bit makes it easier to share code and manage it across projects**.
+**Bit makes it easier to share code and manage changes across projects**.

 Separating concerns provides greater modularity and reusability, clear ownerships, shorter learning curves and helps to mitigate development pain.